plum-umd/adaptive-concretization/README.md

-As a proof-of-concept, this script simulates several online concretization strategies, such as random, fixed degree, minimal time, and wilcoxon-based statistical comparison.
+As a proof-of-concept, this script simulates several online concretization strategies, such as random, fixed degree, minimal time, and Wilcoxon-based statistical comparison.
 The calculation of expected running time is based on the empirical data in the database, especially the experiment about back-end behaviors, where SAT propagation information is recorded.